aryoda/R_CppDebugHelper/README.md

 1. An R package that offers low-level C/C++ functions to painlessly inspect R/Rcpp specific data types from a debugger
 2. Document the options you have to debug
-3. Provide a tutorial using `gdb` (incl. test functions to learn debugging)
+3. Provide a tutorial using `gdb` (incl. test functions as a separate R package to learn debugging)